|

 visualizing getting out of bed, getting dressed, fixing breakfast,

-brushing my teeth, and so on...every little activity I typically did
+brushing my teeth, and so on...every little activity I typically

 in a day.
-As I screened through my day, the book said to notice any
+As I screened through my day, the book said to notice

 time I felt irritation, tension, or resistance, and jot down that